-I would like to extend a very warm welcome to you as you join the Junior School, one of the schools of the Stephen Perse Foundation.
+I would like to extend a very warm welcome to you as you join Dame Bradbury's, one of the schools of the Stephen Perse Foundation.
 We are a group of small schools, where every child is known as an individual.
-At the same time, we are able to draw on a multitude of staff, facilities and opportunities across the whole of The Foundation, to create an eclectic, exciting and rewarding environment for all of our learners.
+At the same time, we are able to draw on a multitude of staff, facilities and opportunities across the whole of Stephen Perse, to create an eclectic, exciting and rewarding environment for all our learners.